dwettstein/PowerShellStuff/Guides/PowerShell_Quick_Style_Guide.md

 This guide is intended to be a short overview of [The PowerShell Best Practices and Style Guide](https://poshcode.gitbooks.io/powershell-practice-and-style/).

-Author(s): David Wettstein
+Author: David Wettstein<br/>
+Version: v1.0.2, 2019-11-29<br/>

-This work is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+License: Copyright (c) 2019-2020 David Wettstein, http://wettste.in, licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).<br/>
 All attributions and credits for [The PowerShell Best Practices and Style Guide](https://poshcode.gitbooks.io/powershell-practice-and-style/) go to Don Jones, Matt Penny, Carlos Perez, Joel Bennett and the PowerShell Community.

 If you rather search a cheat sheet, I recommend the PDF from Warren Frame: [PowerShell Cheat Sheet](powershell-cheat-sheet.pdf)
 <br/>(Source: [PowerShell Cheat Sheet](http://ramblingcookiemonster.github.io/images/Cheat-Sheets/powershell-cheat-sheet.pdf), all credits go to [Warren Frame](http://ramblingcookiemonster.github.io/).)